Damped second order flow applied to image denoising: Introduction.

-The remainder of the paper is structured as follows: in Section 2, a regularized damped flow is introduced, and its regularity (existence and uniqueness) is proven.
-Section 3 briefly discusses the regularization property of the dynamical solution with (\ref{SecondOrderFlow0}).
+The remainder of the paper is structured as follows.
+In Section 2, we study the existence and uniqueness of PDE (\ref{SecondOrderFlow}).
+Section 3 briefly discusses the regularization property of the dynamical solution with (\ref{SecondOrderFlow}).
 Based on the St\"{o}rmer-Verlet method, a discrete damped flow, termed by SV-DDF, is proposed in Section 4, where the convergence property of SV-DDF is studied.
 Section 5 presents an algorithm for image denoising.
 Several numerical examples are presented in Section 6 to demonstrate the feasibility and efficiency of the proposed method.
 A comparison with other methods is provided as well.
 Finally, concluding remarks are given in Section 7.